 Guardian University Guide 2023

-Our degree programmes are designed so you can tailor your course to your own interests and career aspirations.
-They also provide a foundation to go on to work in a wide range of professional, political and administrative organisations across the world, in local, national, and international government, the charitable sector, education, the media, public relations, research and the private sector.
+Alumni from both departments have gone on to work in professional, political and administrative organisations across the world, in local, national, and international government, the charitable sector, education, the media, research and the private sector.

 Placements and study abroad